 Our simple model

+When comparing our venue cost to that of another venue, our part is easy.
+At our venues we charge only one number.
+We call it a venue rental fee, and it includes everything we offer.
 We're frequently asked - Does that include cleanup?
 A manager?
 Taxes?
 Audio, Video, Lighting?
 Credit card fees?
 Insurance?
 The answer is yes.
 We don't have a shopping cart on our website since there's nothing to add.
-We don't do proposals since there is only one number to know, and our rates are on our website.
+Our proposal has only one number on it.

 But all-inclusive venues rarely provide simplicity or value.
 "All-inclusives" typically provide food, beverage and seating at high cost and limited if any selection.

-Oddly, all-Inclusive venues are also not really all-inclusive.
+All-Inclusive venues are also not really all-inclusive.
 Hosts still need to provide their our own band/DJ, florist, photographer, coordinator, transportation, parking, etc. Hosts will also likely need to supply expensive, complicated to design, and time-consuming to set-up/ take-down audio, video, and lighting.